 Congress Should Act

-• Federal legislation is needed to provide harmonized and consistent standards throughout the U.S. to protect consumer privacy and provide regulatory certainty for businesses.
-Federal legislation should be tech- and sector-neutral and apply to online and offline entities alike that collect and process personal information.
+• Federal privacy legislation should be tech- and sector-neutral and apply across sectors to both online and offline entities that collect and process personal information.

 Clarify the Role of the Federal Trade Commission and Preserve the Role of State Attorneys General in Enforcement

-• Congress should clarify the scope of the FTC’s authority to regulate data security and privacy matters that impact significant portions of the American economy.
-Until then, the FTC should refrain from expansive rulemaking, particularly in light of the Supreme Court’s recent ruling in West Virginia v.
-EPA (2022).
+• Congress should clarify the scope of the FTC’s authority to regulate privacy and data security matters that impact significant portions of the American economy.
+Until such time that Congress provides the agency with clear authorization, the FTC should refrain from expansive rulemaking, particularly in light of the Supreme Court’s recent ruling in Loper Bright Enterprises v.
+Raimondo (2024).

-• In operating with sufficient resources, the FTC should maintain its existing efforts of case-by-case enforcement actions rather than pursuing expansive regulatory rulemaking and should avoid implementing a first-offense standard of compliance.
+• The FTC should maintain its existing efforts of case-by-case enforcement actions rather than pursuing expansive regulatory rulemaking.

 Uniform Laws and Regulations Will Enhance Compliance, Promote Even-Handed Enforcement, and Promote Innovation